drivendataorg/cookiecutter-data-science/docs/docs/index.md

 Don't ever edit your raw data, especially not manually, and especially not in Excel.
 Don't overwrite your raw data.
 Don't save multiple versions of the raw data.
 Treat the data (and its format) as immutable.
 The code you write should move the raw data through a pipeline to your final analysis.
 You shouldn't have to run all of the steps every time you want to make a new figure (see [Analysis is a DAG](#analysis-is-a-dag)), but anyone should be able to reproduce the final products with only the code in `{{ cookiecutter.module_name }}` and the data in `data/raw`.

 Also, if data is immutable, it doesn't need source control in the same way that code does.
 Therefore, ***by default, the data folder is included in the `.gitignore` file.*** If you have a small amount of data that rarely changes, you may want to include the data in the repository.
 Github currently warns if files are over 50MB and rejects files over 100MB.
-Some other options for storing/syncing large data include [AWS S3](https://aws.amazon.com/s3/) with a syncing tool (e.g., [`s3cmd`](http://s3tools.org/s3cmd)), [Git Large File Storage](https://git-lfs.github.com/), [Git Annex](https://git-annex.branchable.com/), and [dat](http://dat-data.com/).
-Currently by default, we ask for an S3 bucket and use [AWS CLI](http://docs.aws.amazon.com/cli/latest/reference/s3/index.html) to sync data in the `data` folder with the server.
+Some other options for storing/syncing large data include [AWS S3](https://aws.amazon.com/s3/) with a syncing tool (e.g., [`s3cmd`](https://s3tools.org/s3cmd)), [Git Large File Storage](https://git-lfs.github.com/), [Git Annex](https://git-annex.branchable.com/), and [dat](https://dat-data.com/).
+Currently by default, we ask for an S3 bucket and use [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/index.html) to sync data in the `data` folder with the server.

 ### Notebooks are for exploration and communication

-Notebook packages like the [Jupyter notebook](http://jupyter.org/), [Beaker notebook](http://beakernotebook.com/), [Zeppelin](http://zeppelin-project.org/), and other literate programming tools are very effective for exploratory data analysis.
+Notebook packages like the [Jupyter notebook](https://jupyter.org/), [Zeppelin](https://zeppelin-project.org/), and other literate programming tools are very effective for exploratory data analysis.
 However, these tools can be less effective for reproducing an analysis.
 When we use notebooks in our work, we often subdivide the `notebooks` folder.
 For example, `notebooks/exploratory` contains initial explorations, whereas `notebooks/reports` is more polished work that can be exported as html to the `reports` directory.

 Since notebooks are challenging objects for source control (e.g., diffs of the `json` are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks.
 There are two steps we recommend for using notebooks effectively: